Ph.D. in Hearing, Speech, and Language Sciences

 Students entering the Ph.D. program from Gallaudet's Au.D. or SLP program are expected to be continuously enrolled in ASL classes at Gallaudet until they have successfully completed PST 304.
 Students entering the Ph.D. program from non-Gallaudet programs, who have limited sign language skills, are expected to be continuously enrolled in ASL classes at Gallaudet until they have successfully completed PST 304.
 In addition, all Ph.D. students are required to complete the clinical sign sequence in the HSLS Department.

 Applicants for the Ph.D. in Hearing, Speech, and Language Sciences must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
-Visit the Graduate Admissions web site for more information and a checklist of application requirements.
-Detailed program information and course descriptions are also available in the Graduate Catalog.
+Visit the #mce_temp_url#Graduate Admissions web site for more information and a checklist of application requirements.
+Detailed program information and course descriptions are also available under the 'Courses' and 'Requirements' tabs.

 Students must have completed an Au.D. or equivalent to be considered for regular Ph.D. admission.
 Other applicants may be considered for conditional Ph.D. admission.